tiloc/opencensus-python/README.md

 ```

 ## Configuration
-### Azure Application Insights Instrumentation Key
+### Azure Monitor Instrumentation Key
-Set the environment variable `APPLICATION_INSIGHTS_CONNECTION_STRING` to your connection string.
+Set the environment variable `APPLICATIONINSIGHTS_CONNECTION_STRING` to your connection string.
 This will be picked up by all loggers, exporters, etc.

 ### Django Middleware
 In `settings.py` add this (towards the end):